jeremyfelt/webconference-2014/talk.md

 The plugin also logs each of these deployment instances so that we have a history of what has happened and who has deployed.
 At this point, anybody on the team has the ability to deploy new changes to any themes on the platform.

-We're very close on rollback ability here as the script is configured to checkout a specific tag from version control.
+We're very close on rollback ability here as the deploy script is configured to checkout a specified tag from version control.

 #### WSUWP Platform deployment via pre-receive hook